Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Evaluation

 \subsubsection{Configurations}

-Within each modality, we use a compact 1D CNN backbone for IMU HAR and a Transformer encoder for speech denoising and WiFi fall detection, with shared hidden dimensions and depth across methods.\footnote{TS-TST~\cite{tst} is the only baseline that requires its own Transformer-based architecture.} All models are trained with AdamW for up to 100 epochs with early stopping on validation loss, and we report accuracy, F1, precision, and recall for IMU/WiFi and SI-SNR for speech.
-The context-aware encoder is pre-trained with the reconstruction and regularization objective in §\ref{sec:pretrain} under three regimes along a regularization axis: (i) weak regularization with $\lambda\approx 0$ (reconstruction-dominated), (ii) KL-only regularization with $\lambda>0,\gamma=0$, and (iii) strong regularization with both KL and contrastive terms active ($\lambda>0,\gamma>0$).
-Instead of tuning $(\lambda,\gamma)$ separately for every experiment, we assign one regime per \emph{modality} $m$ (IMU, WiFi, Speech) using a simple shift–severity index $C_m = 1 - \mathrm{Perf}_{\text{High}} / \mathrm{Perf}_{\text{Low}}$ computed from the sensor-only backbone in Table~\ref{tab:mmd_scenarios}.
-Empirically, $C_{\text{WiFi}}\!\approx\!0.19$, $C_{\text{IMU}}\!\approx\!0.37$, and $C_{\text{Speech}}\!\approx\!0.48$, which we interpret as weak, medium, and strong shift severity and map to weak, medium, and strong context regularization, respectively.
-These modality-wise choices are fixed across all experiments and remove the need for per-setting hyperparameter search.
+Within each modality, we use a compact 1D CNN backbone for IMU HAR and a Transformer encoder for speech enhancement and WiFi fall detection, with shared hidden dimensions and depth across methods.\footnote{TS-TST~\cite{tst} is the only baseline that requires its own Transformer-based architecture.} For \framework{}, the context-aware encoder is pre-trained on the 80\% source-context split and the adaptive head is fine-tuned on 1/2/5/10\% labeled source data.
+Pre-training and fine-tuning both run for up to 100 epochs with patience 15.
+Batch size and learning rate are fixed per modality across all source-budget settings (IMU: 32 and $10^{-4}$; WiFi: 64 and $5\times10^{-5}$; Speech: 2 and $5\times10^{-5}$).
+We report accuracy for IMU/WiFi, and PESQ for speech.